Access and inclusion at Council venues

 Visitors to the CBD can borrow mobility devices like wheelchairs, wheeled walkers and single prams from the reception desk at City Hall, for use in the central city area.

-A mobility map has been created for Brisbane Botanic Gardens Mt Coot-tha.
+Council has created a mobility map for Brisbane Botanic Gardens Mt Coot-tha.
 This map includes information on accessible toilets, buildings and telephones, pathway gradients and more.